qiu69/qiu69.github.io/index.md

 ## 👋 About Me

-I am currently a Master student (from fall, 2023) at the [School of Data Science and Engineering](https://dase.ecnu.edu.cn/) of [East China Normal University](https://www.ecnu.edu.cn/) and a member of the [Decision Intelligence Lab](https://decisionintelligence.github.io/index), advised by Prof. [Jilin Hu](https://hujilin1229.github.io/).
+I am currently a Master student (from fall, 2023) at the [School of Data Science and Engineering](https://dase.ecnu.edu.cn/) of [East China Normal University](https://www.ecnu.edu.cn/) and a member of the [Decision Intelligence Lab](https://decisionintelligence.github.io/index), advised by Prof. [Jilin Hu](https://hujilin1229.github.io/) and Prof. [Bin Yang](https://binyangdk.github.io/).